-The Tool module utilizes a rapid communication method to report the Tool-ID information from the push button switches to the Master module as soon as the Tool Changer is coupled.
-Typically the Tool-ID information is available to the Master within 250 ms from the time the Tool Changer is coupled.
+The Tool module utilizes a rapid communication method to report the Tool-ID information from the push button switches to the Master module as soon as the Tool Changer or Utility Coupler is coupled.
+Typically the Tool-ID information is available to the Master within 150 ms from the time the Tool Changer or Utility Coupler is coupled.